Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 On questions involving government regulation, he often, but not always, has sought to limit or throw out Obama-era environmental regulations.

-Kavanaugh has also authored or signed onto a number of opinions deferring to presidential power in high-profile cases.
+Kavanaugh has also authored or signed on to a number of opinions deferring to presidential power in high-profile cases.
 For instance, after the Supreme Court ruled that enemy combatants detained at Guantanamo Bay have the right to challenge their detentions in court, Kavanaugh was among the conservative judges on the D.C.
 Circuit who subsequently ruled in ways that critics have said actively subverted the high court's decision, so as to render it toothless.

-Finally, Kavanaugh in 2013 wrote an extensive law review article that could have implications for the Mueller investigation.
-In that article, he said that after seeing firsthand the many difficult duties that a president encounters, he thinks, in retrospect, that presidents should operate free from the threat of civil suits — like the sexual harassment suit that led to President Clinton's impeachment — and that presidents should also be free from criminal investigations.
+Finally, Kavanaugh wrote an extensive law review article in 2009 that could have implications for the special counsel investigation into Russian interference in the 2016 election.
+In that article, he said that after seeing firsthand the many difficult duties that a president encounters, he thinks, in retrospect, that presidents should operate free from the threat of civil suits — like the sexual harassment suit that led to Clinton's impeachment — and that presidents should also be free from criminal investigations.

-The article seems to suggest that both of these presidential protections should be enacted by Congress, but does not say that without qualification.
-Such views could well have implications for the ongoing Mueller investigation of President Trump, including the question of whether the president can be subpoenaed to answer questions about his possible involvement in criminal activity.
+The article seems to suggest that both of these presidential protections should be enacted by Congress but does not say do without qualification.
+Such views could well have implications for special counsel Robert Mueller's investigation of Trump, including the question of whether the president can be subpoenaed to answer questions about his possible involvement in criminal activity.
 The ultimate check on a president's criminal actions, Kavanaugh said, is impeachment, but he does not say how members of Congress might gather the needed information for such a proceeding.

 Amy Coney Barrett of Indiana, U.S. Court of Appeals for the 7th Circuit

-Barrett, age 46, a former University of Notre Dame law professor, was nominated to the appeals court by Trump and confirmed by the Senate in October 2017.
-She is a former law clerk for the late Supreme Court Justice Antonin Scalia.
+Barrett, 46, a former University of Notre Dame law professor, was nominated to the appeals court by Trump and confirmed by the Senate in October 2017.
+She was a law clerk for Supreme Court Justice Antonin Scalia.

 At Barrett's confirmation hearing, some Democrats questioned whether her Catholic beliefs, which they characterized as religious "dogma," would influence her legal decisions, a suggestion that outraged many of her defenders, both Catholic and non-Catholic alike.

 In her academic writing, she has written somewhat dismissively of the doctrine of respecting the Supreme Court's precedents — a doctrine known as stare decisis.
-"There is little reason to think that reversals [of past decisions] would do much damage," to the court's reputation, she wrote.
-"I tend to agree with those who say that a justice's duty is to the Constitution" rather than a precedent she thinks is clearly in conflict with it.
+"There is little reason to think that reversals [of past decisions] would do much damage" to the court's reputation, she wrote.
+"I tend to agree with those who say that a justice's duty is to the Constitution" rather than to a precedent she thinks is clearly in conflict with it.

-Such comments are likely to raise a red flag to Republican senators like Susan Collins of Maine, who have said they would not vote for a nominee who has expressed doubts about stare decisis when it comes to abortion and other longstanding Supreme Court decisions.
+Such comments are likely to raise a red flag to Republican senators like Susan Collins of Maine, who have said they would not vote for a nominee who has expressed doubts about stare decisis when it comes to abortion and other long-standing Supreme Court decisions.

 Raymond Kethledge of Michigan, U.S. Court of Appeals for the 6th Circuit

 Kethledge, another former Kennedy law clerk, has been identified as the third top contender for the open court seat.
-First nominated to the 6th Circuit by George W. Bush in 2006, his nomination stalled because of opposition from the state's two Democratic senators.
+First nominated to the 6th Circuit by George W. Bush in 2006, his nomination stalled because of opposition from Michigan's two Democratic senators.

 Bush renominated Kethledge in 2007, and he was finally approved by the Senate in 2008.
 He is 51, and among all the reported short-listers, he is the only non-Catholic.
-He is an evangelical Christian whose book Lead Yourself First uses President Eisenhower, primatologist Jane Goodall, Winston Churchill, Martin Luther King Jr. and others as examples of "leaders who have used solitude to function more effectively."
+He is an evangelical Christian whose book Lead Yourself First uses President Dwight Eisenhower, primatologist Jane Goodall, Winston Churchill, Martin Luther King Jr. and others as examples of "leaders who have used solitude to function more effectively."

 Among Kethledge's notable rulings is a 2016 decision in favor of a group called NorCal Tea Party Patriots, condemning the IRS for appearing to target conservative groups by slowing down their applications for tax-exempt status.

-Note: A previous version of this story incorrectly said two of Judge Amy Coney Barrett's children were adopted from Haiti after the 2010 earthquake.
-One of her sons was adopted after the earthquake, but the daughter who was born in Haiti was adopted earlier.
-In addition, the story also said Judge Brett Kavanaugh wrote an article in 2013 about presidential protection from lawsuits and criminal investigation.
-The article was published in 2009.